threefoldfoundation/www_threefold_io/content/deploy/index.md

 **<span class="blue">ONE-CLICK SOLUTION FOR WORKLOADS</span>**

-<p class="text-base mt-2">The Grid offers ready-community solutions to deploy industry-grade workloads in one click.
+<p class="text-base mt-1 leading-snug">The Grid offers ready-community solutions to deploy industry-grade workloads in one click.
 You can also build your own solutions thanks to the open-source nature of the grid.</p>

 </div>